RealFascinated/traefik-helper/README.md

 ## NOTICE

 PLEASE PLEASE PLEASE MAKE SURE YOU HAVE A BACKUP OF YOUR CONFIG FILE BEFORE USING THIS CONTAINER.
-I AM NOT RESPONSIBLE FOR ANY DATA LOSS.
+I AM NOT RESPONSIBLE FOR ANY DATA LOSS. </br>
+This helper also assumes that you have SSL certificates setup for your services.

 ## Usage